SirBjorno/tribal-gnosis-suite/PROJECT.md

 2. **User Management**
    - Role hierarchy: master > admin > analyst
-   - Master: Can manage all tenants
+   - Master: Can manage all tenants and create new companies
-   - Admin: Can manage their organization
+   - Admin: Can manage their organization and create analysts
    - Analyst: Can use features within their organization

+3. **Master Dashboard**
+   - **Company Management**: Create and manage organizational tenants
+   - **Demo Environment**: Switch to admin context for platform demonstrations
+   - **Tenant Creation**: Set up new companies with initial admin users
+   - **Role Switching**: Seamless transition between master and demo modes

-3. **Knowledge Management**
+4. **Knowledge Management**
    - Transcription of audio content
    - AI-powered analysis
    - Knowledge base organization